Anthropology (ANTH)

 Attributes: Social Science

 The study of the interrelations between life-cycle, psychological functioning and malfunctioning, and social and cultural institutions.
 Emphasis is placed on enculturation and life-cycle rituals.
-Students may not hold credit for both ANTH 2550 and ANTH 2551.
+May not be held with ANTH 2551.

 PR/CR: A minimum grade of C is required unless otherwise indicated.